 Shorter values lead to the quicker expiry of cache, and hence, more return trips to the Azure Traffic Manager name servers.

-Longer values essentially mean, it might need longer time for directing the traffic elsewhere from an endpoint that has failed.
+Longer values essentially mean, it might need a longer time for directing the traffic elsewhere from an endpoint that has failed.

 Azure Traffic Manager allows users to configure the 'time-to-live' used in Traffic Manager DNS feedbacks.
 It is typically 0 seconds on the lower side, and 2,147,483,647 seconds in the upper limit, compliant with the RFC-1035 maximum range.